Topological Spectral Bands with Frieze Groups: A Class of Architected Materials

 A strip is a quasi one-dimensional slice of the Euclidean plane, such as $\Ss := \RM \times [-1,1]$, equipped with the inherited Euclidean metric.
 Its complete group of isometries is generated by continuous translations along the long axis and reflections relative to the horizontal and vertical axes.
 This continuous group of isometries accepts seven distinct discrete subgroups, the frieze groups \cite{ConwayBook}.
-As we already announced in our introduction, we want to investigate the collective dynamics of harmonic oscillators arranged in patterns that are symmetric against the strip transformations contained in a frieze group.
-This section supplies a brisk review of the frieze groups and introduces our specific algorithm that creates the patterns.
-The section also analyzes the dynamical matrices of collections of harmonic resonators arranged in such symmetric patterns.
+This section supplies a brisk review of the frieze groups and introduces our specific algorithm that creates architected materials using actions of the frieze groups.
+The section also analyzes the dynamical matrices of these materials.